Purpose of a use licence

 - the way in which they wish to use the sources.

-In these cases, the use licence holder must apply to the department for a variation to the use licence by completing the online form.
+In these cases, the use licence holder must apply to the department for a variation to the use licence from the licensing portal.
+Before you apply to vary your use licence it is important that you read the FAQ’s about the new licencing portal to assist you with the application.
 The licence must be varied by the department before the proposed changes to the radiation practice takes effect.
 There is no fee applicable to vary your use licence.

 Renewal of an existing licence